heywoodlh/the-empire.systems-old/src/posts/2018-09-12-Raspberry-Pi-GSM-Notes.md

 `sudo screen /dev/ttyUSB1 115200`

 *Note, the PWRKEY button must be pressed after each reboot of the pi or hat in order to connect to it.
-Just make sure the PWR light is solid red, the STA light is solid and the NET light flashes every three seconds.
+Just make sure the PWR light is solid red, the STA light is solid and the NET light flashes every three seconds.\*

+Once connected to the GSM modem, you can check the status of the SIM using the `AT` command which should return `OK` if it is connected to a network.
+My SIM connected once I pressed the PWRKEY for one second so I did not need to troubleshoot connection issues.

+Assuming all went well, the GSM modem should be suitable to send/receive texts, calls and data.